shawmoonazad/shawmoonazad.github.io/README.md

 - Graduated with *magna cum laude* Distinction.
 - Awarded 50% NSU merit-based Scholarship for achieving academic excellence.
 (Enhanced)
 - Awarded 25% NSU merit-based Scholarship for achieving academic excellence.
-- Talent-pool Scholarship in recognition of excellent results in Junior and Primary Board